cucumber/vscode/README.md

 The Outline panel displays an outline of the Gherkin document, making it easy to navigate between scenarios.

-## Gherkin Localisation
+### Gherkin Localisation

 Gherkin supports a multitude of languages.
 To specify a language, include a `# language: <key>` header in your feature file, replacing `<key>` with the appropriate language key.
 You can find a list of supported language keys in the [localisation documentation](https://cucumber.io/docs/gherkin/languages/).

 ![Localisation](https://raw.githubusercontent.com/cucumber/vscode/main/images/localisation.png)

-New translations or updates are welcome and can be submitted through the [gherkin GitHub repository](https://github.com/cucumber/gherkin).
+New translations or updates are welcome and can be submitted through the [gherkin repository](https://github.com/cucumber/gherkin).

-## Language Support
+### Language Support

 The Cucumber extension provides step definition support with a [large number of languages and frameworks](#features).